gvwilson/thirdbit/src/fiction/iffy/index.md

 I'm glad I got t' meet you.
 I figure if you're who's in Honesty's head, she'll be aright.
-Now,
-let's go blow stuff up."
+Now let's go blow stuff up."

-She patted the sentry bot's back and pointed back the way they had come.
+She patted the sentry bot and pointed back the way they had come.
 "Go."
 As the bot loped away she said,
 "Aright, your watch."